 Students who speak Portuguese and want to follow this course as an optional course: please contact tutor.

 Literature studied in a cultural context provides a fascinating entry point into the formation and complex social make-up of Brazil, the world’s largest Portuguese-speaking country.
-This course will consider a selection of texts from different genres (including film) drawn from 20th and 21st centuries to help us understand some of the key issues relevant to Brazil today and significant trends in contemporary cultural production.
+This course will consider a selection of texts from different genres (including film) drawn from late 19th to 21st centuries to help us understand some of the key issues relevant to Brazil today and significant trends in contemporary cultural production and the formation of the national imaginary.
 Among the issues we might consider are: representations of the favela from outside and inside the shantytowns; writing and resistance in Afro-Brazilian communities; poetry, music and politics; indigeneity in literature and film.

 Communication skills (oral and written).